-The CAC will be called to a meeting by its Chair: (i) on his/her own initiative, (ii) at the initiative of the Chair of the Board of Directors or (iii) at the initiative of two (2) members of the CAC.
+The CAC will be called to a meeting by its Chair: (i) on his/her own initiative, (ii) at the request of the Chair of the Board of Directors or (iii) at the request of two (2) members of the CAC itself.

-The CAC will be validly constituted when a majority of its members attend the meeting, either in person or by proxy.
-The resolutions will be adopted by a majority of the members in attendance, in person or by proxy.
+The CAC will be validly constituted when a majority of its members attend the meeting, either in person or by proxy and the resolutions will be adopted by a majority vote of the members in attendance, either in person or by proxy.